Aidan-Gettemy/Classification-of-Leading-Edge-Erosion-Severity-via-Machine-Learning-Surrogate-Models/README.md

     - Run code: `Exp6Driver.m`.
 Specify the OpenFAST outputs using 'OutputChannelsNew.txt' in the 'setup.m' function.
 Resulting tables found in **Data/Exp6**.

 ### Multiple datasets
-Additional studies were carried out in Section 4.3 and Section 4.4 which additional simulations in order to add the features found in `OutputChannelsNew.txt`.
-However, for continuity with the original work, datasets 2, and 3 continue to be used.
+Additional studies were carried out in Section 4.3 and Section 4.4 which required additional simulations in order to add the features in `OutputChannelsNew.txt`.
+However, for continuity with the original work, datasets 2, and 3 are included and were also used in the paper.

 All files related to the running and output of a particular experiment are found in **Data/Exp#**.